Moss Pole & Column Plants

 - Moss plants have aerial roots, which are there to support the plant growing.
 These roots hang from a stem and have to be pushed into the compost on a moss stick.

 - Mist the moss on the pole regularly.
 This encourages the aerial roots to attach to the mesh and allows vertical growth.
-Moss pole plants will take average to high humidity levels well, but will start to suffer if things are very dry for prolonged periods.
+Moss pole plants will take average to high humidity levels well and will start to suffer if things are very dry for prolonged periods.

-- Repot the plant every 3 years using a peat-based potting soil.
+- Repot the plant every 3 years using non-peat-based potting soil.
 You may need to change the size of the moss support at each re-potting.
 Some indoor gardeners even use eyehooks or plant hooks in the ceiling as moss plants mature.

 - Temperatures between 18-27ºC are ideal.
 Lower than 18Cº will slow down growth and below 10ºC will stop growth.

 - Since moss plants can become uncontrollable, they should be managed by pruning them back.
 Pruning can be done any time the plant appears too tall or whenever aerial roots become difficult to control.
 Cut as many stems as needed.